nagrael/first_degree/README.md

-# first_degree
+# First degree
-Code from first degree of my studies
+Code from first degree of my studies.
+Ugly but working in mosr cases.